 And, this does not take into account data regulations that are currently being negotiated or have passed but are not yet implemented.
 Compliance, and the myriad of unique training requirements contained herein, has become a dynamic, many-to-many problem for companies.

-Privacy and compliance are not just top of mind for consumers and legislators.
+Compliance and cybersecurity are not just top of mind for consumers and legislators.
 If you sell software or services to businesses, your customers are increasingly demanding you walk the walk, meaning you implement your privacy policies and procedures.
 They are likely asking you to prove it on a regular basis, either annually or quarterly.

-And, they are likely wanting to see privacy and compliance as a core principle and competency across your entire workforce.
+And, they are likely wanting to see cybersecurity as a core principle and competency across your entire workforce.
 Engineers and operations people may be implementing cybersecurity controls but enterprises expect all of your employees to be well versed in relevant regulations and privacy matters.
 It is unacceptable for sales and marketing people to punt on these questions.
-At Day Zero, one of the most consistent responses we get to our training is how excited customers are to be able to easily empower their entire company with knowledge of compliance and privacy, not just their IT groups.
+At Haekka, one of the most consistent responses we get to our training is how excited customers are to be able to easily empower their entire company with knowledge of compliance and privacy, not just their IT groups.

 The Internet, connected devices in our homes and in our pockets, and the rise of e-commerce have reshaped the global economy.
 Personal data has become the new global currency and many of the largest companies in the world, most notably Google and Facebook, run on products and services that leverage personal data.
 Google and Facebook are just the tip of the data iceberg.
 There are countless other products and companies that leverage personal data to make money.

 This explosion of personal data and data products over the last 20 years have powered much of the growth of the Internet and connected services.
 But, the last several years have seen increasing public concern and governmental debate about personal data practices.
 Today, in 2021, privacy and data regulations are eating the world.
 There are over 100 unique data regulations across the globe and the penalties for not complying with these regulations are higher than ever.